-The Internal Auditors report to the Audit Committee on their audit findings and recommendations of corrective actions or improvement measures together with management's responses in relation thereto.
-Follow-up reviews will be performed on the status of implementation of recommendations/improvement measures by the Management for reporting to the Audit Committee.
+The Internal Auditors report to the Audit Committee on their audit findings and recommendations of corrective actions or improvement measures together with management's responses and agreed implementation timeline in relation thereto.
+Follow-up reviews are performed on the status of the implementation of recommendations/improvement measures by the Management for reporting to the Audit Committee.